seapagan/seapagan/README.md

 (specifically React though I also perversely enjoy vanilla JS) and Ruby.

 I'm also trying to improve my Frontend skills using the [Frontend Mentor](https://www.frontendmentor.io) challenges.
 These will be stored in a GitHub Organization I created specifically for this purpose, to keep the noise down in my main account.
 Find them [here](https://github.com/seapagan-fem).
-There are still a couple in this account I need to transfer over.

 Visit my [Portfolio page][porto] and my [Projects page][projects] for more insights!
 I'm also trying (badly) to resurrect my old